itrnka/ha-framework/docs/app-configuration.md

 };
 ```

 #### Best practices for configuration files

-We can have shared configuration file (e.g. `{projectRoot}/conf/_shared.php`) and this file can be included into concrete configuration file.
-Concrete configuration then only appends or overrides some specific data.
+We can have shared configuration file (e.g. `{projectRoot}/conf/_shared.php`) and this file can be included into our configuration file.
+We then only write specific values in the configuration file.
 This extends our base configuration in this case with specific configuration data.